 Please note that the Hardship Fund cannot be applied for in advance of enrolment.
 Students are expected to have planned ahead to have adequate financial provision in place for their studies.
 They should have secured / saved enough money to cover all their reasonable costs whilst studying and an expected provision assessment is part of the Hardship Fund assessment process.

-We understand the stress and worry these can cause, and various sources of hardship support may be available to help you through a difficult period.
+We understand the stress and worry if you are experiencing financial difficulties.
+Hardship support may be available to help you through a difficult period.

 What is the Hardship Fund?

 The Hardship Fund (HF) is provided by the University as a safety net for students in unforeseen financial difficulty despite having received all financial support available to them.
 It is not a main source of support.
 The fund cannot help with tuition fee payments.
 You need only make one application in any academic year, unless you experience a further change of circumstances.
 Not all applications will be successful.
-The maximum award is £2,500.
+The maximum award to each applicant is £2,500 for the year.
 Decisions are made by the Assistant Registrar.

 What kind of awards can be made?

-Any assistance is normally a non-repayable grant and will be assessed as either a ‘standard’ or ‘non-standard’ award.
+Any assistance is normally a non-repayable grant.
 Where appropriate a loan may be offered.
 Any awards are paid by bank transfer.

-Small short-term loans, available from Student Support Centre, may be available in emergencies.
+Small short-term loans, available from the Student Advice and Support Service, may be available in emergencies.
 It is important that these loans are repaid by the agreed date.

-Further information on eligibility criteria and application procedures for the Hardship Fund and Bursaries is available from the Student Support Centre (Tel 01509 222058).
+Further information on eligibility criteria and application procedures for the Hardship Fund and Bursaries is available from Student Services (Tel 01509 222765).

-The necessary forms can be obtained from the Student Support Centre website.
+The necessary forms can be obtained from the Student Advice and Support Service.